vegarsti/vegarsti/README.md

 ### Hi!

 I'm Vegard.
-I work as a software engineer at [Dune Analytics](https://careers.duneanalytics.com/), where I'm a heavy user of SQL and write code in Go.
+I work as a software engineer at [Dune](https://careers.dune.com/), where I'm a heavy user of SQL and write code in Kotlin and Go.
 I'm currently trying to learn more about databases!

 I track things I learn at [til.vegardstikbakke.com](https://til.vegardstikbakke.com).